 What do DIY projects have to do with health and fitness?

 For me, the feeling I get after completing a project in my home is just like the one I get after a good workout.
-I just feel so accomplished, especially when it’s a first-time-project like installing flooring, or an exceptionally challenging workout like Shaun T’s Asylum.
+I just feel so accomplished, especially when it’s a first-time-project like installing flooring, or an exceptionally challenging workout with Shaun T’s.
 Of course, there is also the awesome savings of NOT having to hire a plumber.
 Really, if you can change a light bulb, you too can do this!